pforret/shmixcloud/README.md

 ![shmixcloud](assets/shmixcloud.jpg)

-- Download Mixcloud shows to disk to be used in on USB stick in the car
+- Download Mixcloud shows to disk to be used on USB stick for e.g. 🚗 (tested on BMW X1 😉)
 - download N most recent shows (default: 10)
 - add Title, Author, Album, Image to (M4A) audio file